DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-joshuagarcia2875/README.md

 - Linear search -> in this kind of search, it searches individually or one by one
 - Binary search -> in this kind, the list is divided into two and comparison is being done.
 It will stop when the first and last element is common.
-- We discussed in class the different kinds of sorting in increasing order:
+- We discussed in class the different kinds of sorting in increasing order:Bubble Sort, Insertion Sort and Greedy Algorithm
-- Bubble Sort
-- Insertion Sort
-- Greedy Algorithm
 - We did exercises to test our understanding of the pseudocode and analyse the function or purpose of each block of code in the pseudocode.